 C. THE MINISTRY OF THE APOSTLES

-As a crescendo to the various politically-related conversions in the book of Acts as mentioned earlier, remember that Paul sought to minister to Caesar and his household by visiting Rome.
-And in magnum opus fashion, He desired to visit Spain to preach the gospel to leaders residing there (cf. Rom.
-15:23–24).
-Therefore Paul’s subsequent charge to Timothy (1Timothy 2:1–4) (as previously noted in the study) and Titus (Titus 3:1) underscore the importance of carrying forth this mandate today in the Church Age.
+As a crescendo to the various politically related conversions in the book of Acts as already mentioned, remember that Paul sought to minister to Caesar and his household by visiting Rome.
+And in magnum-opus fashion, he desired to visit Spain to preach the gospel to leaders residing there (cf. Romans 15:23–24).
+Therefore, Paul’s subsequent charge to Timothy (1 Timothy 2:1–4) and Titus (Titus 3:1) underscore the importance of carrying forth this mandate today in the Church Age.

-Paul however was not the only Apostle embedded with a passion to minister to kings; Peter had the same aspirations, albeit evidenced not quite as directly.
+Paul, however, was not the only apostle embedded with a passion to minister to kings; Peter had the same aspirations, albeit evidenced not quite as directly.

-In 1Peter 2:12, Peter exhorted his audience to live exemplary lives amongst the Gentiles for one purpose: that they may glorify God in the day of visitation.
-This Petrine language is his way of saying that he desired that Gentiles who they came into contact with, be saved: to see Gentiles come to know Christ.
-He knew that poor conduct in the church would lead to a poor testimony in the community and that such would stand in the way, i.e. such poor conduct would ruin their testimony.
+In 1 Peter 2:12b, Peter exhorted his audience to live exemplary lives among the Gentiles for one purpose: that they may glorify God in the day of visitation.
+This Petrine language is Peter’s way of saying that he desired that the Gentiles with whom they came in contact to be saved; he wanted to see Gentiles come to know Christ.
+He knew that poor conduct in the church would lead to a poor testimony in the community and that such would stand in the way, i.e., such poor conduct would ruin their testimony.

-Interestingly, verses 13 and 14 of 1Peter 2, expand upon this idea with respect and specificity to political leaders.
+Interestingly, verses 13 and 14 of 1 Peter 2, expand upon this idea with respect and specificity to political leaders.
 Simply and summarily stated, evangelism to Gentile kings and governors will only be effective to the degree that believers humbly submit themselves to them and the laws they enact (so long as they are not patently unbiblical, of course).

 D. THE MINISTRY OF TRIBULATION SAINTS

 During the Olivet Discourse in Mark 13, Jesus taught on events that would unfold during the tribulation.
 Wars will erupt, natural disasters will occur, and persecution will be common for Christ’s followers.
 Mark 13:9 concludes this description by adding:

 E. THE MINISTRY OF MILLENNIAL SAINTS

-Subsequent to Christ’s Second Coming, God’s people will no longer minister to kings for they will become kings themselves (cf. 2Timothy 2:12; Revelation 5:10, 20:4, 6).
+After Christ’s Second Coming, God’s people will no longer minister to kings for they will become kings themselves (cf. 2 Timothy 2:12; Revelation 5:10, 20:4, 6).
 Those who have been redeemed will be given the privilege to rule on earth.
-When Christ returns and His Kingdom has come, He will grant believers the governing positions similar to those who hold them today.
-Believers will then rule with perfection under the authority of “the King of Kings.”
-The perfect political leadership by Christ and His called-out ones is a characteristic lacking in all the prior political leaders in today’s fallen world (cf. Gen. 3).
+When Christ returns and His kingdom has come, He will grant believers the governing positions similar to those who hold them today.
+Believers will then rule with perfection under the authority of the King of kings (1 Timothy 6:15).
+The perfect political leadership by Christ and His called-out ones is a characteristic lacking in all the prior political leaders in today’s fallen world (cf. Genesis 3).
 Praise God for the future day!

-The type of ministry will change—from one of pursuing to one of being—but God’s keen interest in governmental leaders will nonetheless remain intact even during the Millennial Kingdom.
+The type of ministry will change—from one of pursuing to one of being—but God’s keen interest in governmental leaders will nonetheless remain intact even during the millennial kingdom.

 V. ENGAGING THE MANDATE